 Practical work matters, but not all practicals are equal.
 Abrahams and Millar (2008) found that learners learn more when practicals are designed to test learners' predictions than when they're designed merely to confirm textbook knowledge.
 A practical that asks "Does the mass of an object affect how fast it falls?" is more powerful than one that says "Here's how to measure the time for different objects falling, write down the data."
 The first develops reasoning; the second develops procedure.

 Conceptual models help learners explain observations, which supports scientific reasoning.
 KS3 learners commonly think of heat as a substance (Driver, 1989).
-Teachers must contrast this with particle vibration (Johnson, 1998; Osborne, 1983).
-This challenges prior learning and prompts better understanding (Posner, 1982).
+Teachers should explicitly contrast this naive model with particle vibration, then ask learners to use the scientific model to explain what they observed (Posner, 1982).

 Key Pedagogical Approaches in Science